morganoltd/phyrexia_REACT_project-tutorial/README.md

-# PHYREAXIA - All will be One
+# PHYREXIA - All will be One
 ![ressurection_preview](PHYREXIA_ICON.png)

 ## Description